 Attention Internet Explorer users: Yahoo! has a security path that allows Internet Explorer to block its ad network (third-party) cookies when a user's browser privacy setting is set to "Medium High" or "High."
 As a result, the NAI opt-out tool, which uses third-party cookies, cannot place Yahoo!’s opt-out cookie for browsers that use this setting at this time.
 For more information on changing your IE browser settings click here.

 Yes.
-Opting out of Interest-Based Advertising by one or more NAI member company using the NAI opt-out tool removes your browser from those companies’ Interest-Based Advertising programs.
-You will still see banner ads, some of which may be delivered by NAI member companies.
+Opting out of Interest-Based Advertising by one or more NAI member company using the NAI opt-out tool stops those companies from engaging in Interest-Based Advertising for your browser.
+You will still see ads, some of which may be delivered by NAI member companies.
 However, because the NAI member companies from which you have opted out will no longer use Interest-Based Advertising data to target those ads to your computer, the ads may be less relevant.

 Not necessarily.
 Some NAI members offer services that are unrelated to Interest-Based Advertising, and others place cookies on your browser for purposes such as ad delivery and reporting, fraud prevention, and limiting the number of times you see an ad.
 Opt-out cookies signal to NAI member companies not to tailor ads based on information collected across websites, but may leave the cookies used for other purposes in place.